-I cannot but confess that I had some attachment to this man, because he appeared particularly attached to me ; when, therefore, I saw him lying senseless on the floor overgorged with that infernal liquor.
-I did everything I could to recover him, and so far succeeded as to bring him to his senses : but the quantity he had drunk inflamed his bowels to a degree not to be assuaged by any lenitives that wero in my power to procure for him.
-He was seized with intermitting convulsions, that earried him off the next day; but, about four honrs before he died, he called me, in the presence of all the men, who stood about him in the eabin, and desired me to sit down with pen and ink to draw out his will.
-He left me sole heir to his share of the booty, signing the paper with his mark; which paper, through a series of unheard-of misfortunes.
-I have preserved in my custody ever since.
+I cannot but confess that I had some attachment to this man, because he appeared particularly attached to me; when, therefore, I saw him lying senseless on the floor, overgorged with that infernal liquor, I did everything I could to recover him, and so far succeeded as to bring him to his senses; but the quantity he had drunk inflamed his bowels to a degree not to be assuaged by any lenitives that were in my power to procure for him.
+He was seized with intermitting convulsions, that carried him off the next day; but, about four hours before he died, he called me, in the presence of all the men who stood about him in the cabin, and desired me to sit abare source to himsely, we put into the cabin.

+fell nothing beling TO STUTIES ADVENTURES OF united guilton Hel down with pen and ink to draw out his will.
+He left me sole heir to his share of the booty, signing the paper with his mark; which paper, through a series of unheard of misfortunes, I have preserved in my custody ever since.

-We buried the captain next day; and, on inspection, and dividing the treasure, I found myself worth considerably more than forty thousand pounds sterling.
-The persons now remaining in our company, were Joseph Wright, Andrew Van Hooten, a Dutchman, James Winter, and myself, the four principals; besides four common men, to whom we assigned five thousand pounds each, which we gave to them in dollars, nor did I observe any discontent among them on account of the bequest the captain had made me.
+We buried the captain next day; and, on inspection, and dividing the treasure, I found myself worth considerably more than forty' thousand pounds sterling.
+The persons now remaining in our company, were Joseph Wright, Andrew Van Hobten, a Dutchman, James Winter, and myself, the four principals 3 besides four common men, to whom we assigned five thousand, pounds each, which we gave to them in dollars; nor did Pobserve any discontent among them on account of the bequest the captain had made me.

 All my thoughts were immediately bent on getting off the island to some of the English settlements.
-I plainly perceived that my companions again wanted to be at their old practice; but, one day, talking of another eruise, I represented to them the danger and uncomfortable situation we were in, and that we had cach a very ample fortune to support us in any part of the world, -it was my advice, therefore, that we should immediately put all our treasure ou board, with as much of the merchandise as we could conveniently carry, and make the best of our way to Jamaica, where thero was no doubt but we should be well received.
+If plainly perceived that my companions again waited to be at their old practice; but, one day, talking of another cruise, I represented to them the danger and uncomfortable situation we were in, and that we had each a very ample fortune to support us in any part of the world, -it was my advice, therefore, that we should immediately put all our treasure on board, with as much of the merchandise as we could conveniently earry, and make the best of our way to Jamaica, where there was no doubt but we should be well received.

-They agreed to this proposal with moro alacrity than I thought they would.
+They agreed to this proposal with more alacrity than I thought they would.
 We fell immediately to work, and, in two days, were prepared to sail.
-But, though we put a considerable quantity of bales on board, what remained still in the warehouse was astouishing.
-I warned the fellows of their rapacity, and the danger of too heavily lading the ship; but they would not give over till she could hold no more; and then the treasure packed in chests, each man's share separate to himself, we put into the cabin.
+But, though we put a considerable quantity of bales in board, what remained still in the warehouse was stonishing.
+I warned the fellows of their rapacity, and the danger of too heavily lading the ship; but they would not give over till she could hold no more; and then the treasure packed in classts, cach man's share separate to himself, we put into the cabin.